mautic/developer-documentation-new/docs/plugins/event_listeners.rst

 Event subscribers
 *****************

 The easiest way to listen to various events is to use an event subscriber.
-Read more about subscribers in :xref:`symfony-event-subscribers`.
+Read more about :xref:`Symfony event subscribers` in Symfony's documentation.

 Plugin event subscribers can extend ``Symfony\Component\EventDispatcher\EventSubscriberInterface`` which gives access to commonly used dependencies and also allows registering the subscriber service through autowiring.